noplacenoaddress/RNMnetwork/RNMnetwork/ES/gangstalking/tortures_humiliations.md

 I'm under continuous electronic tortures from November 2017, electronic tortures in ELF frequencies that are interference in my five senses.
 In all the dreams always people speak about to sell drugs. **Francesca want that I become a drug seller**.

+First of all I want to speak about that every time that I go to Barcelona and I stay alone Saray torture me.
+Every time.

 From June 2020 I start to log every type of torture that I received in radio:

 - **Sleep deprivation** [[10]](https://en.wikipedia.org/wiki/Sleep_deprivation) at 3:10 AM 12/06/2020.